Los Angeles drivers see minimal traffic in "Carmageddon 2"

 The work is to widen the bridge itself to expand the freeway below.

-This year, the project has caused some anxiety nonetheless among officials and motorists in the city where car travel is king but only very limited congestion had materialized by noon.
+This year, the project has caused some anxiety nonetheless among officials and motorists in the city where car travel is king but only very limited congestion had materialized.

-More significant delays could develop on Saturday afternoon as people pile into cars heading for the beach, highway patrol officials said.
+Workers did experience a brief hiccup during the demolition early Saturday evening, when a large section of the Mulholland Bridge fell down, officials said.
+They noted that another larger-than-usual chunk had fallen during the morning.

+"This is not cause for concern," officials said in a statement.
+"It did not damage the newly constructed portion of the bridge nor should it cause any delays."

 The shutdown of the 405 Freeway along the Sepulveda Pass is scheduled to end at 5 a.m. on Monday, said Marc Littman, a spokesman for the Metropolitan Transportation Authority.